d3/d3-request/README.md

 }
 ```

-The *row* conversion function can be changed by calling *xhr*.row on the returned instance.
+The *row* conversion function can be changed by calling *request*.row on the returned instance.
 For example, this:

 ```js
 csv(url, row, callback);